iandav/amazon-automation-testing/README.md

 Basic automation testing to verify main functionalities of the [Amazon](https://www.amazon.com/-/es/) homepage using Cypress & Mocha.

 ## Scope
-The purpose of this project is to peform low level functional testing verifying the following:
+The purpose of this project is to peform low level functional and E2E testing by verifying the following:
 - Application loads correctly.
 - URL is correct.
 - Important elements are present with expected text values.